We found 11 online brokers that are appropriate for Trading Venmo.

 Venmo is a great choice for casual transactions with friends and family, especially with its social features.
 However, for international payments, PayPal is a stronger option.
 If you need a bank-integrated solution, Zelle is the best choice.
 For business transactions, Apple Pay and PayPal offer more robust solutions.

-Venmo is widely known for peer-to-peer (P2P) payments, but its usability in brokerage transactions is more limited.
+Venmo is widely known for peer to peer (P2P) payments, but its usability in brokerage transactions is more limited.
 Some brokers and trading platforms in the US allow deposits and withdrawals via Venmo, offering a convenient way to fund trading accounts without relying on traditional bank transfers.

 While Venmo is not a standard payment method for most brokers, a few online trading platforms accept it for deposits.
 This allows traders to quickly fund their brokerage accounts without using credit cards or wire transfers.
 Since Venmo is linked to a bank account, funds can be transferred seamlessly to brokers that support this method.